 Such is the relation of Biology to those sciences which deal with objects having fewer properties than itself.
 But as the student, in reaching Biology, looks back upon sciences of a less complex and therefore more perfect nature; so, on the other hand, does he look forward to other more complex and less perfect branches of knowledge.
-Biology deals only with living beings as isolated things treats only of the life of the individual: but there is a higher division of science still, which considers living beings as aggregates which deals with the relation of living beings one to another the science which observes men whose experiments are made by nations one upon another, in battlefields whose general propositions are embodied in history, morality, and religion whose deductions lead to our happiness or our misery and whose verifications so often come too late, and serve only
+Biology deals only with living beings as isolated things--treats only of the life of the individual: but there is a higher division of science still, which considers living beings as aggregates--which deals with the relation of living beings one to another--the science which observes men--whose experiments are made by nations one upon another, in battlefields--whose general propositions are embodied in history, morality, and religion--whose verifications so often come too late, and serve only

-To point a moral, or adorn a tale
+"To point a moral, or adorn a tale"--